1211 W La Palma Ave., Suite 201, Anaheim, CA 92801

 • Changes in your color vision

-• Your contact lenses and other prescription not working well or failing to work completely
+• Your contact lenses and other prescriptions are not working well or failing to work completely

 • Improved Nearsightedness and blurry distant vision